 If a child is involved in an incident, the parent will be called by the lead caregiver and a WMFC Incident Report will be completed.
-Example of an incident could include: a child is lost or is left unsupervised.
+Example of an incident could include: a child is lost or is left unsupervised, an allegation of inappropriate contact (between adult and child or between child and child).
 An email or verbal and written report will be made to the Department of Human Services.